TomiwaAribisala-git/ansible-nodejs-config/README.md

-# Ansble configuration for installing node and npm on a remote server, and deploying a Nodejs application on the server.
+# Anisble configuration for installing node and npm on a remote server, and deploying a Nodejs application on the server.

+# Ansible Commands
 ```
 ansible linode -i hosts -m ping
 ```